7 Ways to Feel Healthier and Happier

 I’m a big believer in being active and exercising, whether you’re going to the gym, doing yoga, playing a sport, dancing, hiking, swimming, walking, jogging, or whatever you enjoy doing.
 There are many benefits to being active and here are just a few:

-• Increased blood flow It’s crucial for good health.
+- Increased blood flow– It’s crucial for good health.
 Your heart pumps about 5 quarts of blood through your body’s system of blood vessels each minute and delivers oxygen to help eliminate waste.
 When circulation is poor, your blood doesn’t flow as vigorously and symptoms can include numbness in your fingers and toes, fluid retention, bloating, and lack of energy.

-• Increased brain sensitivity– for the hormones serotonin and norepinephrine, which relieve feelings of depression, making you feel happier.
+- Increased brain sensitivity– for the hormones serotonin and norepinephrine, which relieve feelings of depression, making you feel happier.

-• Reduces anxiety.
+- Reduces anxiety.

-• Increased energy.
+- Increased energy.

-• Helps to keep your weight down.
+- Helps to keep your weight down.

-• Reduces the risk of chronic disease.
+- Reduces the risk of chronic disease.

-• Reduces changes in the brain that can cause Alzheimer’s disease and schizophrenia.
+- Reduces changes in the brain that can cause Alzheimer’s disease and schizophrenia.

-• Helps you relax and sleep better.
+- Helps you relax and sleep better.

-• Reduces pain.
+- Reduces pain.

 2. Take care of your Emotional Life

 Emotional health is a daily discipline we cannot neglect.
 It’s like going to the gym or brushing our teeth, an everyday thing.
 Many of us grew up in homes that repressed emotions, we didn’t learn healthy ways of expressing them or weren’t allowed to express them.
-The difficult emotions brushed aside or buried deeply where they can explode when we get triggered and simply can’t hold them in any longer.
-If we manage to continue to hold them in, shove them down and rationlize them away, it can cause physical, mental, and emotional problems.
+The difficult emotions were brushed aside or buried deeply where they can explode when we get triggered and simply can’t hold them in any longer.
+If we manage to continue to hold them in, shove them down, and rationalize them away, it can cause physical, mental, and emotional problems.

 Repressed Trauma